shmuhammad2004/africanlp2022/content/home/hero.md

 +++

-Welcome to virtual AfricaNLP workshop June 20-25, 2022 in Marseille, France.
+Welcome to AfricaNLP 2022 virtual workshop.
+It will be taking place ONLINE in co-location with ICLR2022 on 25-28 April, 2022